Why Protecting Confidential Information With A Confidentiality Policy Is Important

 Enforcing Confidentiality Policies

 As stated above, it is essential to enforce non-compliance with a confidentiality policy.
 Failing to enforce the policy can lead to it being more difficult to enforce the policy and protect confidential information down the road.
+The courts rule that breaches of confidential information may lead to successful lawsuits against the company.

 Useful Procedures For Protecting Confidential Information